Ombati12467/printf/README.md

-This is a groups project done by Fiona Kibugu and Brian Ombati
+This is a group project done by Fiona Kibugu and Brian Ombati